wblachowski/soil-moisture-monitor/README.md

 # Soil Moisture Monitor 🌱
-> There's no reason to stick your finger in dirt ever again.
+> There's no reason to stick your finger in the dirt ever again.

 This is an Arduino project for monitoring soil moisture to keep your plants lush and healthy.
 It comes with a standard moisture reading as well as automatic watering detection to let you know how long it's been since the last watering.

 ## Components
-Orignially, the project uses the following components (albeit many of these could be substituted with their counterparts without much effort):
+Originally, the project uses the following components (albeit many of these could be substituted with their counterparts without much effort):
 * Arduino Nano
 * LM393 Soil moisture sensor
 * DS3231 RTC